 The virus commonly spreads through skin-to-skin contact.
 This includes sexual contact or touching or scratching the bumps and then touching the skin.
-Handling objects that have the virus on them (fomites), such as a towel, can also result in infection.
+Handling objects that have the virus on them (fomites), such as a towel, can also lead to in infection.
 The virus can spread from one part of the body to another or to other people.
 The virus can be spread among children at day care or at school.
 Molluscum contagiosum is contagious until the bumps are gone-which, if untreated, might be up to 6 months or longer.

 The time from infection to the appearance of lesions can range up to 6 months, with an average incubation period between 2 and 7 weeks.

 Histologically, molluscum contagiosum is characterized by molluscum bodies in the epidermis above the stratum basale, which consist of large cells with:

 - abundant granular eosinophilic cytoplasm (accumulated virons), and